YuchiTongyouHelios/coding-journal/README.md

 # My Coding Journey

-I'm a 14-year-old learning to code, one week at a time.
+I'm a 14-year-old learning to code, everyday.
 This repository documents my progress, projects, and the things I learn along the way.

 ## Weekly Logs